How to Create a Startup Growth Strategy That’s Built for Sustained Success

 These are some of the most common KPIs that most modern businesses use to measure the success of their growth strategies and the way in which they are being implemented:

-• Customer Acquisition Cost: How much money you need to spend in order to acquire a new customer.
+• Customer Acquisition Cost: How much money you need to spend to acquire a new customer.

 • Customer Lifetime Value: How much money you’re going to make for the duration of your relationship with a customer.